Barcelona

 Spain's department store colossus is both loved and hated, but successfully performs the main task of a department store, which is to offer most things to most people.
 Designer fashions, their own low and medium-priced lines, enormous perfumery and make-up departments, accessories, toys, children's and baby's clothes, art materials, souvenirs, food and delicatessen, household furniture and decorations, electrical goods, books, and a range of services can be found here.
 The largest El Corte Inglés in Barcelona is situated in Plaça Catalunya.

-Grey Street is a cute little shop offering a well-curated selection of one-of-a-kind and quirky gifts from local artists and a few international ones, right in the heart of the Raval neighbourhood.
+Grey Street is a cute little shop offering a well-curated selection of one-of-a-kind and quirky gifts, such as ceramics, illustrations, and jewellery from local artists and a few international ones, right in the heart of the Raval neighbourhood.